kaliop/ezdocker-stack/images/apache_php56/Readme.md

 Unlike the other images, there is more than one software package installed here as they are necessary for the running of eZ Publish.

-Container is built on Debian Jessie
+Image is built on Debian Jessie.

 The software packages installed are: